tldr-pages/tldr/pages/common/from.md

 `from`

-- Print count of messages and exit:
+- Print count of messages:

 `from -c`